cbor-wg/cddl/draft-ietf-cbor-cddl.md

 # Standard Prelude {#prelude}

-The following prelude is automatically added to each CDDL file[^tdate].
+The following prelude is automatically added to each CDDL file.
 (Note that technically, it is a postlude, as it does not disturb the selection of the first rule as the root of the definition.)